 Here is some basic information about the Common Core State Standards with links to site where you can find far more detail:

 California, along with 44 other states have adopted a common set of academic standards in language arts (reading and writing) and mathematics.
 These Common Core State Standards (CCSS) were commissioned for development by the National Governor’s Association and the Association of State School Chiefs.
-You can read the standards themselves on the California Department of Education’s website or there is a free app – eStandardsLite which has the standards organized into a easily readable format.
-The Curriculum section of the PAUSD website has some very helpful information for parents about how to read these standards.
+You can read the standards themselves on the California Department of Education’s website.

 The changes brought on by the CCSS include a shift to more reading of informational text at all grade levels and teaching children to reference the text when discussing or writing about their reading.

-In math, fewer concepts will be taught in greater depth each year with significantly more emphasis on applying concepts in solving mathematical problems.
+In math, significantly more emphasis is placed on applying concepts in solving mathematical problems.
 There is greater coherence among the standards within each grade level and across grade levels in order to help students make important connections between mathematical concepts.
 The new standards have been aligned more closely with the standards of other nations whose students perform very well on international assessments.
 In 2017-18 we are beginning use of a new curriculum, Bridges, to support our math instruction.

 You will also find much more detail about these standards on the CCSS website.